Ernestnzx/connect4bot/README.md

 To effectively determine the best move in Connect 4, we need to explore a vast number of game states.
 To make this process efficient, it's crucial that the validation of a column and the end-of-game checks are optimized for speed.
 Therefore, our solution is to use unsigned 64-bit integer (unsigned long long/uint64_t) to represent the board.
 The reason is due to bitwise operations being extremely fast in modern-day computers

 ### Bitwise operations
-Left/Right shift operators (`<<`/`>>`): They are used to shift bits a certain number to the left and right respectively.
-They are extremely useful when it comes to setting up masks for checks.\
+Left/Right shift operators `<<` / `>>`: They are used to shift bits a certain number to the left and right respectively.
+They are extremely useful when it comes to setting up masks for checks.
+For example.\
-e.g.\
 `0b01110010 >> 3` results in `0b00001110`\
 `0b01110010 << 4` results in `0b00100000`

-AND operator: The position of a bit is only set to be `1` only if both bits are `1`.
+AND operator: The position of a bit is only set to be `1` only if both bits are `1`.\

 We can think of this operation as a `filter`, if we were to set the position of the bits that we want to check to be `1`, the position will be set to `1` if the other number has that bit in that position as `1`
 ```
   10101110
 & 00001111